 The rover will test a method for getting oxygen from the air in the Martian atmosphere.
 This will help NASA plan for the best designs to send human astronauts to explore Mars one day.

-Mars 2020 will land in a region of Mars called Jezero Crater.
+Perseverance landed in a region of Mars called Jezero Crater.
 This crater is interesting to scientists because it is a very old region of Mars, and it may have once been the site of an ancient river delta.
 The rocks in this region could tell us about the history of the Red Planet and may have preserved signatures of past life on Mars.
-Stay tuned!